xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n072 - **Find the nth Digit of a Number** Check alternative solutions, one I don't really get...
 EXPLORE! n074 - **Alphabet Symmetry** Check alternative solutions, one doesn't use methods and the other is quite complex. n076 - **Number Of Occurrences** Check alternative solutions, ones that aren't using filter!

+n078 - **Flatten** DIDN'T SOLVED IT AT FIRST TRY!!!!!
+The method flat() is not yet implemented in most browsers.
+You gotta do it without it!
+Try again